Xueying-Liu96/Xueying-Liu96.github.io/index.md

 My research focuses on developing advanced statistical and machine learning methods tailored to complex, real-world applications.
 Specifically, my study covers the following topics:

-Multi-task learning for clinical trial data (in collaboration with Bristol Myers Squibb) Statistics-guided continual learning for AI tasks (in collaboration with AI Center of Excellence, Deloitte) Statistical and network modeling with application to social and behavioral science (in collaboration with [Biocomplexity Institute - The University of Virginia](https://biocomplexity.virginia.edu/))
+* Multi-task learning for clinical trial data (in collaboration with Bristol Myers Squibb)
+* Statistics-guided continual learning for AI tasks (in collaboration with AI Center of Excellence, Deloitte)
+* Statistical and network modeling with application to social and behavioral science (in collaboration with [Biocomplexity Institute at University of Virginia](https://biocomplexity.virginia.edu/))
-Modeling complex data and uncertainty quantification
+* Modeling complex data and uncertainty quantification

 Text can be **bold**, _italic_, or ~~strikethrough~~.